Deepika Padukone’s pastel pink anarkali is the perfect pick for warm summer evenings

 ALSO READ | Deepika Padukone’s Burberry airport look is quirky, but the styling could have been better

 Earlier, we had spotted the 32-year-old at the GQ Best Dressed Awards, where she had turned up the heat in a black Balmain number.
 For her red carpet look, the actor had picked a sheer asymmetrical top that stylist Shaleena Nathani accented with a pair of ultra-chic faux leather shorts from Saint Laurent.
 Her GQ look was accessorised with a pair of danglers and the actor had rounded it off with sheer stockings and Louboutin pumps.
-Complementing her look with a winged eyeliner, nude make-up and a sleek braid, the actor had looked stunning.
+Complementing her look with a winged eyeliner, nude make-up and a sleek braid, Deepika had looked stunning.

 What do you think about the actor’s outfit this time?
-Would you with an easy look like Padukone?
+Would you try an easy look like Padukone?
 Let us know in the comments section below.

 For all the latest Lifestyle News, download Indian Express App